Civic Events funding

 Background

-Funding is issued by the City of Ottawa's Community and Social Services Department.
-A total of $50,000 is available, with an eligible maximum amount of $3,000 per event and funding provided one-time per organization, per year.
+Civic Events Funding helps support family friendly events in Ottawa communities and priority neighbourhoods.
+Funding is provided by the City of Ottawa's Community and Social Services Department.
+A total of $50,000 is available, with a maximum amount of $3,000 per event funding provided one-time per organization, per year.

 Funding priorities